dcsil/Achievo/product_research/use_cases.md

    - Notifications fire within ±2 minutes of scheduled time; break reminders within ±30 seconds.
    - Schedule generation (deprioritized): finishes within 30 seconds for a syllabus up to 10MB in PDF format.
 2. Usability:
-   - User onboarding requires no more than 3 steps.
    - All key features (task completion, notifications, rewards) accessible within 2 clicks from the dashboard.
    - Blind box purchase and opening process is intuitive and visually engaging.
 3. Quality & Maintainability: